awslabs/mountpoint-s3/doc/BENCHMARKING.md

 We keep the records of benchmarking results in `gh-pages` branch and it is available for viewing [here](https://awslabs.github.io/mountpoint-s3/dev/bench/).

 ### Running the benchmark
-Our benchmark script is designed for CI testing only, but in case you wish to run it manually, you should be able to do so by following these steps.
+While our benchmark script is written for CI testing only, it is possible to run manually.
+You can use the following steps.

 1. Install dependencies by running below commands for Ubuntu.